TwilightLogic/react-advanced-2020/NOTES.md

 #### useEffect - Cleanup Function

 The cleanup function should **stop or undo** whatever the setup function was doing.

+Just like the name implies, the useEffect cleanup is a function in the useEffect Hook that allows us to tidy up our code before our component unmounts.
+When our code runs and reruns for every render, useEffect also cleans up after itself using the cleanup function.

 ```js
 import React, { useState, useEffect } from 'react';